 - Access to low cost liability insurance

-- Discounts: Integral Yoga Distribution, Integral Yoga Teacher Training, Integral Yoga Guest Stays, Integral Yoga Support Staff and LYT Programs, Shakticom, 25% clothing discount with Swadeshi, and Membership with International Association of Yoga Therapists
+- Discounts: Integral Yoga Distribution, Integral Yoga Teacher Training, Integral Yoga Guest Stays, Ashram Support Staff and LYT Programs, Shakticom, 25% clothing discount with Swadeshi, and Membership with International Association of Yoga Therapists

 - Access the tools to support you as a Yoga teacher

 - Teachers Notebook

 - Membership access in the Yogaville Federal Credit Union

 - The Integral Yoga Academy is one of the most experienced and respected schools for yoga teacher training in the world.
 We started training yoga teachers in 1966 in New York.
 Since then we have greatly expanded our teacher training programs to include more advanced, therapeutic, and trainings geared toward specific populations and needs.
 People come from all over the world to Satchidananda Ashram to immerse themselves in the yogic teachings and lifestyle, leaving not just as better yoga teachers, but as more radiant yogis.